OldManUmby/Sundered-Shadows/Manuscript/30-Gameplay.BAK.md

 ***Performance Rating.*** When an action succeeds, performance is calculated.
 Subtract the required DC of the action from the outcome of the rolled check; the difference is the action's Performance Rating (PR). `For example, a DC 15 action check versus a roll of 18 yields a PR 3 (18-15=3).` `Performance Rating is significant as it determines the finality of actions.`

-## Difficulty Class
+### Defense/Difficulty Check

 The gamemaster determines the Difficulty Class (DC) for all actions starting with the question, "Is the action opposed or unopposed?"

 ***Action is Opposed.*** Refers to actions that are in direct conflict with another character's action.
 For example, a character attacks while an opposed character defends, or a character hides while an opposed character searches.
+When a character is attacking, they are automatically opposed, and the difficulty class is synonymous with defense class, as both use the acronym DC.

-*DC = The opponent's Armor Class (AC) or an opposed `Skill Check (SC)` rolled by the GM.*
+*DC = The opponent's Defense Class (DC) or an opposed `Skill Check (SC)` rolled by the GM*

 ***Action is Unopposed.*** Refers to actions that do not directly conflict with another character but rather the action's inherent difficulties.
 For example, a character is attempting to fix a broken wagon wheel or trying to lift a heavy object; there is no opposed character involved, just a level of difficulty.